J-Yaghoubi/Ctrader-InfoPanel/README.md

 ### Installation:

-Just copy the indicator(Info Panel.algo) from Info Panel Directory to your PC and double-click on it.
+Just copy the indicator(Info Panel.algo) from Compiled Directory to your PC and double-click on it.
 It will install automatically on your Ctrader-Platform.
 You can also download it directly from the Ctrader network:
 <a href="https://ctrader.com/algos/indicators/show/2907" title="Info Panel">Ctrader Developer Network</a>